Building Consciousness by Building the Future

 COMMUNITY HOUSING PROGRAM

-This apartment building also contributes to a Community Housing Program offered by ACCOMMOD8U, which provides affordable, accessible, and energy-efficient housing for the members of our community.
+This apartment building also contributes to a Community Housing Program managed by a local property management company, which provides affordable, accessible, and energy-efficient housing for the members of our community.

 CANADA'S LARGEST OPEN LOOP GEOTHERMAL SYSTEM